jozu-ai/kitops/docs/src/docs/hf-import.md

+---
+description: Import models from Hugging Face into KitOps effortlessly.
+Follow our guide to integrate your existing AI models seamlessly.
+---
 # Importing a ModelKit from Hugging Face

 You can automatically generate a ModelKit from a Hugging Face repository using the `kit import` command.
 This speeds and simplifies the job of getting started with ModelKits.